Our customers have been hired by:

 - Add numbers when you can put a yardstick near your shining moments.

-Also, don’t make your cover letter too long: The Perfect Cover Letter Length in 2019
+Also, don’t make your cover letter too long: The Perfect Cover Letter Length

 5. Explain why you want the job

 - Say why you love the company or job.